From left to right: Ryan Hunt (Graduate Student in Computer Science) Nhan Tran (Undergraduate Student in Computer Science + Robotics)

 Quick Video 🙂

 With dramatic improvements in embedded computational capacity arising in just the past couple of years, techniques such as neural network inference and high bandwidth video processing are now easily deployable to consumers on a wide scale.
 However, not all members of society have reaped the benefits of such technology.
-Those who are deaf struggle to communicate verbally in real time over traditional telecommunication links such as cellular networks and video conference calls, although these struggles could be resolved with improved embedded computational capacity.
+Those who are hearing impaired struggle to communicate verbally in real time over traditional telecommunication links such as cellular networks and video conference calls, although these struggles could be resolved with improved embedded computational capacity.
 Here, we present a prototype of a remotely controlled security robot which doubles as a real-time communication link by processing and responding to American Sign Language (ASL) gestures via deep learning and gesture classification.
 We did this project in 3.5 weeks to enter the 2018 NVIDIA Jetson Developer Challenge.

 2. Project Description

-The robot presented here (nicknamed Wall-Z for its resemblance to Pixar’s Wall-E) is fully functional prototype of a robot capable of bridging real communication challenges faced by those who are deaf.
+The robot presented here (nicknamed Wall-Z for its resemblance to Pixar’s Wall-E) is fully functional prototype of a robot capable of bridging real communication challenges faced by those who are hearing impaired.
 It also serves as an effective security and task-oriented robot that would be capable of remotely monitoring and securing a home or business.
 The Wall-Z robot features built-in neural-network-based ASL letter recognition, VR-based remote visualization of the target environment, and controllable motor and servo movements for precise interaction with the target environment.
 It truly represents a viable application of advanced embedded computational power to the improvement of everyday lives of regular people.

 3. System Architecture